Type above and press Enter to search. Press Esc to cancel.

 Analyse your results

 You’ve got the data in front of you, so let the analysis begin.
 Start by looking at each individual post, and your page in general, and take note of the highlights and the lowlights.
 Which post performed best based on your goals?
 Which post flopped in comparison to your goals?
 How did your overall social media performance compare to last week, or last month?
+Are there specific posts or campaigns that lead to higher website traffic?

 Make data-led decisions